Question: Can you kill aphids with soapy water?

-Is It Better To Spray The Soap Solution Or Wipe It On?
+Is It Better To Spray The Soap Solution for aphids Or Wipe It On?

 If you are in an area where you can spray liberally without making a mess or causing damage, spraying is best.
 Vigorous spraying will kill aphids on contact and will also knock them off the plant.

-For delicate plants, or in areas where spraying is prohibitive, wiping houseplants with a very wet cloth will work.
+For delicate plants or areas where spraying is prohibitive, wiping houseplants with a wet cloth will work.